About the course

 The following factors will govern whether candidates can be offered places:

-- The ability of the Centre for Doctoral Training to provide the appropriate supervision, research opportunities, teaching and facilities for your chosen area of work.
+- The ability of the Doctoral Training Partnership to provide the appropriate supervision, research opportunities, teaching and facilities for your chosen area of work.

 - Minimum and maximum limits to the numbers of students who may be admitted to Oxford's research and taught programmes.